JoeyStanley/joeyr/README.md

     normalization procedure and I was sick of writing large blocks of code in all my scripts, so I wrapped it up as a package.

-  - 'lbms_index' allows you to quickly calculate the Low-Back-Merger Shift Index in your data (see Becker 2019; Boberg 2019).
+  - `lbms_index` allows you to quickly calculate the Low-Back-Merger Shift Index in your data (see Becker 2019; Boberg 2019).

 ## Group 3: `ggplot2` themes